 - Share your data by publishing it to the server and allowing others within the organization to slice and dice it.
 You can also schedule, manage, and monitor the data flows across the organization.

-The three most important things that make a business intelligence tool stand out: are security, ease to use, connect to many data sources.
+The three most important things that make a business intelligence tool stand out are security, ease of use, and connection to many data sources.
 Tableau has all three qualities and many more.
 The following are some of them.

-- With the click of a mouse, it connects with vide variety of data sources hassle-free.
+- With the click of a mouse, it connects with a wide variety of data sources hassle-free.